Pristine Palachan Valley in Himachal Pradesh

-Palachan Valley in Himachal Pradesh is named after the Palachan River that flows along it.
+Palachan Valley, a remote valley in Himachal Pradesh is named after the Palachan River that flows along it.
 Locally called Flachan Valley, it is adjacent to Tirthan Valley.
 Palachan River and Tirthan River both originate from the Tirath Glacier in the Great Himalayan National Park (a UNESCO World Heritage Site).
 Palachan River flows through the valley with hamlets like Galingcha, Mashiyar, Batahad, Barnagi, Sheel, etc. and finally merges into Tirthan River at Gushaini.

 Palachan Valley happened to be one of my local explorations since I'm living in Tirthan Valley.